-I've always bought pita bread and when I trailed this recipe for my Children's Cookery Class I realised just how super easy it is to make.
+I've always bought pita bread and when I trailed this recipe for my children's cookery class I realised just how super easy they are to make.
 More importantly it knocks the socks off of shop bought pita and is well worth the effort.
-Kids love to make it too.
+Kids love to make them too.
 We mix it up a bit and sometimes use half plain, half wholemeal flour.
-You can also add Nigella or black onion seeds - about 1-2 tbsp for an extra kick.
+You can also add nigella or black onion seeds - about 1-2 tbsp for an extra kick.
 In our last cookery session, we added a tbsp zaatar which gave the pita a delicious herby, sesame taste.

 They are amazing served straight from the oven with hummus or stuffed with falafel and tzatziki.
 They really need to be eaten the same day but you can freeze them or warm them up again in the oven or toaster.

 500g strong white bread flour, plus extra for dusting

 1 tbsp extra virgin olive oil plus extra for greasing